Trollstigen Road is possibly the most famous road in Norway (along with the world's longest tunnel!) and it was AMAZING.

 Heck- we even got sunshine (totally unusual for our trip to Norway- it rained everyday!)

-I'll be honest, one of the driving (ha- see what I did there!) forces for us taking our motorbikes to Norway was so we could ride Trollstigen road on a motorbike.
+I'll be honest, one of the driving (ha- see what I did there!) forces for us going to Norway with our motorhome was so we could ride Trollstigen road on a motorbike.
 And oh man was it worth it!!

 This is one of the most fun roads we've ever visited and whether you do it by motorbike, motorhome, car, campervan or even bicycle (why, crazy person??
 Just WHY??) we absolutely guarantee you'll be glad you added Trollstigen Road into your Norwegian itinerary.

 Here are 11 of our favourite places in Southern Norway